kean/NukeUI/README.md

 All image components in NukeUI support video playback.
 It's aimed to be a replacement for GIF, which is [inefficient](https://web.dev/replace-gifs-with-videos/).
 With video, you get an order of magnitude smaller files and hardware-accelerated playback.
 In practice, it means that instead of a 20 MB GIF you can now download a ~2 MB video of comparable quality.
 And instead of 60% CPU usage and high energy impact, you'll see 0%.

-There is nothing you need to do to enable video playback.
-It does the right thing by default:

-- It plays automatically
-- It doesn't show any controls
-- It loops continuously
-- It's always silent
-- It doesn't prevent the display from sleeping
-- It displays a preview until the video is downloaded

 > **Important:** The number of players you can have at once on-screen is limited.
 The limit is not documented and depends on the platform.
 In general, expect to have about four players playing at once.

 ## Extending Rendering System